I first heard about Life360 from another mom. She was relaying a story to me about how the app had saved the son of a

 While I think it’s fine to use Life360 for emergency situations and matters of convenience, it’s important to me to resist the urge to check in on things that are really none of my business.
 For example, when my daughter went to her college formal, the thought may have crossed my mind to see if she slept in her own dorm room that night.
 But I resisted infringing on her rights, not only because it’s wrong, but because trust and respect should be a two-way street.

 Speaking of trust and respect, Life360 not only allows me to see where my kids are; it allows them to know where I am, too.
 My son was recently playing video games with a friend who wasn’t supposed to be online during the week.
-But his friend was tracking his mother with Life360 and knew he could keep playing because it would be another 20 minutes until she got home.
+But his friend was tracking his mother with Life360.
+He knew he could keep playing because it would be another 20 minutes until she got home.
 And my daughter once questioned why I was at the maternity shop in town, when I was actually at the restaurant next door.

 Of course, a tracking app can’t prevent bad things from happening.

-Last year, I got a notification that my daughter had arrived safely at her location, but thirty minutes later she called to tell me she had been in a car accident.
+Last year, I got a notification that my daughter had arrived safely at her location.
+Then thirty minutes later she called to tell me she had been in a car accident.
 And when my daughter is in Peru, the app will only work when she has Wi-Fi.
 So when she is hiking Machu Picchu, the most dangerous part of her journey, I won’t have any idea where she is.

 When I track my kids with Life360, I get some peace of mind, I know it’s not a guarantee my children are safe or that no harm will come to them.
 I still need to teach my kids to be smart, cautious, and responsible—and there’s no app for that.